St Johns Newfoundland And Labrador, Canada Travel Guide

 Easternmost point in North America with historic lighthouse.

-The downtown area buzzes with activity, featuring shops, galleries, and restaurants on Water Street and Duckworth Street.
+The downtown area is bustling with something to do, featuring shops, galleries, and restaurants on Water Street and Duckworth Street.

 Enjoy local catches like cod, lobster, and scallops.